ultimatemember/ultimatemember/readme.txt

   ** Restricted `get_directory_by_hash()` function to only match posts with post_type='um_directory' and publish post status.
   ** Used `0 === strpos()` instead of `strstr()` for getting proper post_data.
   ** Added condition for getting only allowed fields in tagline_fields and reveal_fields to `build_user_card_data()`.
+* Fixed: Security issue, CVE ID: CVE-2026-xxxx.
+Make the role and status visible for the user who can edit these users in the request.

+**Deprecated**

+* Temporary deprecated: UM REST API.
+Legacy feature that has to be refactored.
+Will be refactored and re-released soon.

 = 2.11.4 2026-04-30 =